dantleech/DCMSRoutingBundle/README.rst

  * Routes are handled transparently by Doctrine - routes are updated and removed according to the Entity.

 This is currently a work in progress.

+Stuff that works and is tested:

+ * URL Matching via.
+Router

+Stuff not tested:

+ * Doctrine integration
+ * Validator

+Stuff not currently implemented:

+ * URL Generation